-This privacy notice explains Built Environment Forum Scotland’s (BEFS) policy regarding personal data.
-It applies to visitors to our website (www.befs.org.uk), individuals who sign-up to our news bulletin, register for our events or contact us by telephone, e-mail or other means (including other electronic means).
+This privacy notice explains Built Environment Forum Scotland’s policy regarding personal data.
+It applies to visitors to our website, individuals who sign-up to newsletters, register for our events or contact us by telephone, e-mail or other means.
 It also applies if you are or are applying to become a Member or Associate Member of BEFS.

 Who we are

 We are Built Environment Forum Scotland (BEFS), a membership organisation that acts as a strategic intermediary for Scotland’s built environment sector.
-We are a registered Scottish charity (Scottish Charity number SC 034488).
-For details, see our ‘About BEFS’ page.
+We are a registered Scottish charity (Scottish Charity number SC 034488) with offices at 125 Princes Street (3rd Fl)

 Under the General Data Protection Regulation (Regulation (EU) 2016/679) and related data protection legislation, we are a Data Controller.

 We are committed to protecting your personal data and your privacy.
 This privacy notice sets out the basis on which any personal data we collect from you, or that you provide to us, or that we acquire from a third party, will be processed by us.
 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.

 Before we process your personal data, we are obliged to inform you of who we are, why we need to process your personal data, what we will do with your personal data and to whom we will pass your personal data.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.